 Car manufacturer scrappage schemes

-As a result of recent trends, many big name car brands launched scrappage schemes in 2017.
+As a result of recent trends, many big name car brands launched scrappage schemes of their own in 2017.

 Most of them provide financial incentives for turning in older and high polluting vehicles, often in the form of a discount on a new car.